CHABITBlunk/cs457/notes/chapter-3.md

   - can't just retransmit: possible duplicate
 - handling duplicates
   - sender retransmits current pkt if ack/nak corrupted
-  - sender adds sequence number to each pkt
+  - sender adds sequence num to each pkt
   - receiver discards duplicates

 ### rdt2.1: handling garbled ack/nak

 - sender
-  - sends pkt with sequence number (0, 1 will suffice), waits for ack/nak
+  - sends pkt with sequence num (0, 1 will suffice), waits for ack/nak
   - if corrupted, re-send
   - if ack, keep sending
   - if nak, re-send pkt
 - receiver
-  - receives pkt with sequence number
+  - receives pkt with sequence num
   - check if pkt is duplicate
   - if pkt not corrupt, send ack
   - if pkt corrupt, send nak
   - wait for more data from sender

 ### rdt2.2: nak-free

 - same functionality as rdt2.1, only using acks
 - instead of ack, receiver sends ack for last pkt received ok
-  - receiver must include seq number of pkt being acked
+  - receiver must include seq num of pkt being acked
 - duplicate ack at sender results in same action as nak: retransmit current pkt
 - tcp uses rdt2.2 to be nak-free

 ### rdt3.0: channels with errors & loss

 - channel can also lose pkts
-  - checksum, sequence numbers, acks, retransmissions will be of help, but not quite enough
+  - checksum, sequence nums, acks, retransmissions will be of help, but not quite enough
 - sender waits reasonable amount of time for ack
   - retransmits if no ack received in time
   - if pkt or ack just delayed (not lost)
     - retransmission will be duplicate, but seq already handles this
-    - receiver must specify seq of packet being acked
+    - receiver must specify seq of pkt being acked
   - use countdown timer to interrupt after reasonable amount of time
 - performance
   - usender: utilization - fraction of time sender busy sending
-  - e.g.: 1 Gbps link, 15 ms dprop, 8000 bit packet - D = L/R = 8000 bits/10e9 b/s = 8 microseconds
+  - e.g.: 1 Gbps link, 15 ms dprop, 8000 bit pkt - D = L/R = 8000 bits/10e9 b/s = 8 microseconds
+  - performance is bad because it limits performance of underlying infrastructure
+- pipelined protocols operation
+  - pipelining: sender allows multiple, "in-flight", yet to be acked pkts
+  - range of sequence nums must be increased
+  - buffering at sender and/or receiver

+### go-back-n

+- sender
+  - sender: window of up to n, consecutive transmitted but unacked pkts
+    - k-bit seq in pkt header
+  - cumulative ack: ack(n): acks all pkts up to, including seq n
+    - on receipt of ack(n): move window forward to begin at n + 1
+  - timer for oldest in-flight pkt
+  - timeout(n): retransmit pkt n and all higher seq num pkts in window
+- receiver
+  - ack-only: always send ack for correctly received pkt so far, with highest in-order seq num
+    - may generate duplicate acks
+    - need only remember rcv_base
+  - on receipt of out of order pkt
+    - can discard or buffer - implementation decision
+    - re-ack pkt with highest in-order seq num

+### selective repeat approach

+- pipelining: multiple pkts in flight
+- receiver individually acks all correctly received pkts
+  - buffers pkts as needed for in-order delivery to upper layer
+- sender
+  - maintains (conceptually) a timer for each unacked pkt
+    - timeout: retransmits single unacked packet associated with timeout
+  - maintains (conceptually) window over n consecutive seq nums
+    - limits pipelined, "in flight" packets to be within this window

+### selective repeat

+- sender logic
+  - data from above
+    - if next available seq num in window, send packet
+  - timeout (n)
+    - resend packet n, restart timer
+  - ack(n) in [sendbase, sendbase - n - 1]
+    - mark packet n as received
+    - if n smallest unacked packet, advance window base to next unacked seq num
+- receiver logic
+  - packet n in [sendbase, sendbase - n - 1]
+    - send ack(n)
+    - out of order: buffer
+    - in order: deliver (also deliver buffered, in order packets), advance window to next packet not yet received
+  - packet n in [rcvbase, rcvbase - n - 1]
+    - ack(n)
+  - otherwise, ignore

+### selective repeat dilemma

+- what relationship is needed between seq num size and window size to deal with receiver not being able to see sender side?

+## tcp

+### tcp overview

+- p2p: one sender, one receiver
+- reliable, in-order byte stream
+  - no message boundaries
+- full duplex data
+  - bidirectional data flow in same connection
+  - mss: maximum segment size
+- cumulative acks
+- pipelining
+  - tcp congestion & flow control set window size
+- connection-oriented
+  - handshaking initializes sender & receiver before data exchange
+- flow controlled
+- sender will not overwhelm receiver

+### segment structure

+- 32 bit width
+- source port, dest port
+- seq num
+- ack num
+- header length
+- congestion notification
+- conn mgmt - rst, syn, fin
+- flow control: num bytes receiver willing to accept
+- tcp options (variable length)
+- app data (variable length)

+### seq nums, acks

+- seq nums
+  - byte stream num of first byte in segment's data
+- acks
+  - seq num of next byte expeced from other side
+  - cumulative ack
+- out of order segments handled by implementor

+### rtt, timeout

+- how to set up timeout value?
+  - longer than rtt, but rtt varies
+  - too short: premature timeout, unnecessary retransmissions
+  - too long: slow reaction to segment loss
+- how to estimate rtt?
+  - samplertt: measured time from segment transmission until ack receipt
+    - ignore retransmissions
+  - samplertt will vary, want smoother estimated rtt
+  - average several recent measurements, not just current samplertt
+- timeout interval: estimatedrtt + safety margin
+  - large variation in estimatedrtt -> need larger safety margin
+  - timeout interval = estimatedrtt + 4 \* devrtt
+- devrtt: ewma of samplertt deviation from estimatedrtt
+  - devrtt = (1 - $beta$) _ devrtt + $beta$ _ |samplertt - estimatedrtt| ($beta$ usually 0.25)

+### sender events

+- data received from app
+  - create segment with seq num
+  - seq num is byte-stream num of first data byte in segment
+  - start timer if not already running
+    - timer is for oldest unacked segment
+    - expiration interval: timeoutinterval
+- timeout
+  - retransmit segment that caused timeout
+  - restart timer
+- ack received
+  - if ack acknowledges previously unacked segments
+    - update what is known to be acked
+    - start timer if still have unacked segments